Raised Garden Beds: The ultimate guide (2025)

 1. Improved soil drainage and aeration with planter boxes

-One of the primary benefits of raised bed gardening is the improvement in soil drainage and aeration.
-Raised beds elevate the soil above ground level, which promotes better drainage and prevents waterlogged roots.
-The looser soil structure also allows for more efficient oxygen exchange, enabling plant roots to access the air they need to thrive.
+One of the primary benefits of raised garden beds is the improvement in soil drainage and aeration.
+Raised beds elevate the soil above ground level, which promotes deep drainage and prevents waterlogged roots.
+You will notice if water starts to pool and can address it promptly.

 2. Easier weed and pest control with raised planter boxes